Dot32IsCool/norwegian-numbers/README.md

 9. ni
 10. ti

-Similarily to english, numbers larger than 20 are written as [ten][unit], eg fifty five. <br>
+Similarily to English, numbers larger than 20 are written as [ten][unit], eg fifty five. <br>
-Unlike in english however, norwegian doesnt seperate the words; fifty five would instead be fiftyfive.
+Unlike in English however, Norwegian doesnt seperate the words; fifty five would instead be fiftyfive.

 In norwegian, the tens go as such:
 20. tjue